 - Berries will often last in the refrigerator up to over one week, if stored dry.

 I remember on my trip last summer with California Giant we learned about the different blueberry varieties, with each variety having its own unique flavor profile.
-So if you’ve ever wondered why one your blueberries taste a little different than the ones you purchased previously, that’s why!
+So if you’ve ever wondered why one of your blueberries taste a little different than the ones you purchased previously, that’s why!

 But no matter what variety of blueberries you pick up, they’ll taste amazing in these homemade blueberry muffins!